 Researchers with the project "Mechanisms of Hydration and Setting of Ordinary Portland Cement in Simple and Complex Systems" developed a computer model that shows how particles respond and change as they undergo simulated hydration.
 The leftmost illustration shows the sample before hydration.
-The middle and rightmost illustrations show how the particles look after 7 hours of simulated hydration. © The American Ceramic Society.
+The middle and rightmost illustrations show how the particles look after 7 h of simulated hydration. © The American Ceramic Society.

-The project "Predicting Materials Behavior" focused on refining multiscale modeling, particularly at the nanoscale level.
-Researchers at the Virginia Polytechnic Institute and State University developed a multiscale modeling theory that addressed the existing gaps of understanding about multiscale modeling at the nanoscale level.
-They created a digital specimen and digital test technique that used multiscale computerized tomography imaging to observe and analyze materials' behavior and how they act.
-They used this technique to develop a multiscale dynamic theory and an integrated thermochemical and electromagnetic theory, which then served as the basis for software that could enable researchers to bridge different scale and structure simulations.
+the nanoscale level.
+They created a digital specimen and digital test technique that used multiscale computerized tomography imaging to observe and analyze materials' behavior.
+They used this technique to develop a multiscale dynamic theory and an integrated thermochemical and electromagnetic theory, which then served as the basis for software that could enable researchers to bridge different scale and structure simulations.(2)

-For the project "Nano Material Modeling and Simulation," researchers at The George Washington University developed theories and computational codes, such as algorithms, that would serve as a basis for understanding how materials behave over multiple lengths of time and at different scale sizes.
+For the project "Nano Material and Simulation by New Multiple Length/Time Scale Theories and Algorithms," researchers at the George Washington University developed theories and computational codes, such as algorithms, that would serve as a basis for understanding how materials behave over multiple lengths of time and at different scale sizes.
 These theories dealt with modeling and simulations at the nanoscale level.
-The goal of producing these theories was to provide a foundation for engineers and researchers to study how materials respond to environmental conditions and applied loadings over time.
+The goal of producing these theories was to provide a foundation for engineers and researchers to study how materials respond to environmental conditions and applied loadings over time.(3)